Global investment falters but tax havens prosper, UN finds

 Despite the OECD trying to stem the flow of FDI to tax havens, the overall flows to tax havens overall “do not appear to be decreasing”, the report said, partly because big companies still needed somewhere to park their cash mountains.

-“Efforts since 2008 to reduce flows to OFCs (offshore financial centers) have coincided with record increases in retained earnings and cash holdings,” the report said.
+“Efforts since 2008 to reduce flows to OFCs (offshore financial centres) have coincided with record increases in retained earnings and cash holdings,” the report said.

 Also, although big investors such as Japan and the United States had succeeded in cutting the amount of flows to tax havens, many non-OECD members had now taken their place, ensuring the flows to tax havens continued and grew.